9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/product/womens-sprucelake-roots73-long-sleeve-shirt-tm97603:

-Total load time is 1.185 seconds
+Total load time is 1.23 seconds

-72% of CSS is unused, 1 total stylesheets
+NaN% of CSS is unused, 0 total stylesheets

 60% of JS is unused